d3x0r/JSON6/README.md

 ## Requirements

-`let` and `const` are the only 'advanced' features this uses for JS.
+`let`, `const`, and new unicode string support for codepoints (like `codePointAt`), are the most exotic of features used by the library.

 Tests may include arrow functions.